Galilee (ship): Later history

-Matthew Turner died in 1909 and two years later the Galilee was sold by Bowes and Andrews to the Union Fish Company of San Francisco, where she was converted to a three-masted schooner and had a diesel engine fitted.
+Matthew Turner died in 1909 and two years later Galilee was sold by Bowes and Andrews to the Union Fish Company of San Francisco, where she was converted to a three-masted schooner and had a diesel engine fitted.
 For the next 16 years she was used in the codfish trade.
 She lost two of her masts in March, 1924, but was towed back to port for repairs.
 In 1929 she was used in the tuna industry, operating off Cape San Lucas.

 She returned to San Francisco where she was purchased as a home by Captain John Quinn who ultimately beached her in 1934 in Sausalito in an area now known as 'Galilee harbor'.
 This began the houseboat community in the city.
 Captain Quinn was promptly sued by the City of Sausalito for blocking Mona Street.
-He countersued for them to provide sewer, water and electricity.
-In 1959, after fourteen years battling in court, Quinn sold Galilee and moved to Carmel, Ca. By this time the barge Phoenix and several other liveaboard vessels had congregated around Galilee securing the continued existence of the liveaboard community in Sausalito.
-Quinn’s battle to remain aboard became a cause célèbre in Sausalito and in the movie industry where, at one point John Wayne and Oscar-winning director William Wellman were set to make a film of Captain Quinn’s struggle with the city.
+He countersued for them to provide sewer, water, and electricity.
+In 1959, after fourteen years battling in court, Quinn sold Galilee and moved to Carmel, Ca. By this time the barge Phoenix and several other live-aboard vessels had congregated around Galilee securing the continued existence of the live-aboard community in Sausalito.
+Quinn's battle to remain aboard became a cause célèbre in Sausalito and in the movie industry where, at one point John Wayne and Oscar-winning director William Wellman were set to make a film of Captain Quinn's struggle with the city.
 A script was prepared and Walter Brennan was tapped to play the very British Captain Quinn.
 Under threat by the author Ernest K. Gann, who claimed to be writing a similar story, the project was abandoned.
 After 1959 Galilee had a variety of occupants, one of whom, the artist Barney West, threatened to chain himself to her wheel rather than be driven from her deck by the City of Sausalito.
-Her condition continued to deteriorate and, by the late 1960’s, she was no longer habitable.
+Her condition continued to deteriorate and, by the late 1960s, she was no longer habitable.

-The stern was removed in 1975, which accelerated her deterioration, and is now mounted on one of the walls of Fort Mason that forms part of the San Francisco Maritime National Historical Park.
+Galilee′s stern was removed in 1975, which accelerated her deterioration, and is now mounted on one of the walls of Fort Mason that forms part of the San Francisco Maritime National Historical Park.
 Part of the bow was removed in 1987 and is now preserved at the Benicia Historical Museum.